 2. At the beginning of a project and following the establishment of an MVP, it is important to at least estimate several important quality indicators in regard to the QA Engineer job.
 It must be determined which of the product's functionalities are crucial and have priority from the product development perspective.

 3. After their introduction to an existing project by thoroughly familiarising themselves with the project, software testers should present a quality audit of their findings.
 This introduction of a QA Engineer provides the other team members and stakeholders with a diagnosis of the quality of the development situation as well as to locate bugs and make suggestions on the most important initial alterations to the product.

 4. The situation diagnosis refers not only to the analysis of the technical aspects of a project but also to understanding the problems facing the developers in writing high-quality code.
 The work of a QA Engineer is not just about finding bugs but it is more importantly about maximizing team interactions to have the most positive impact on the product quality.
 Often, it is the Product Owner and the Scrum Master who have a very well-developed relationship with the QA Engineer, who is the first to notice impediments in the process.

-7. A QA Engineer’s work must be standardised in the same manner as the work of other team members.
-In other words, we suggest monitoring the QA Engineer’s entire activity by recording it with project management platforms.
-These include such tools such as: Jira, GitHub, TestRail, Bitbucket and Unfuddle and a bug tracking system is also essential in the estimation and transparency of the developers’ work.
+7. A QA Engineer's work must be standardized in the same manner as the work of other team members.
+In other words, we suggest monitoring the QA Engineer's entire activity by recording it with project management platforms.
+These include such tools such as Jira, GitHub, TestRail, Bitbucket, and Unfuddle and a bug tracking system is also essential in the estimation and transparency of the developers' work.